 Hello everyone and happy Tuesday!
 It’s a great week here at TheFutureRD.
-I’m gearing up to go on a backpacking trip in California next week and get away from this Texas heat for a bit.
-Fear not though, I have a post planned to go out next Tuesday, so be sure to stop by next week.
+I’m about to go on a backpacking trip in California next week and get away from this Texas heat.
+Fear not though, I have a post planned to go out next Tuesday, so be sure to stop by.

-Today expands on a theme in a post from a few weeks ago on summer opportunities.
-I briefly shared how summer is the perfect time to grow in new skills through experiences you might not be able to do or have time for during the school year.
+Today expands on a theme in a post from a few weeks ago on summer opportunities and how it’s the perfect time to grow in new skills.
+These experiences might be something you weren’t able to do or didn’t have time for during the school year.

 One experience perfect for summer is volunteering!
-While I hope you do volunteer during the semesters, if you struggle to get consistent hours in, I’m right there with you.
-It can be hard to volunteer even when you are available if you’re tired, stressed, or short on extra study time, all of which is very common, especially at the end of the semester!
-So if your summer is more open then you originally expected, use some of these ideas below to fill your time, gain experience and connections, and most importantly, give back to the community!
+While I hope you do volunteer year-round, if you struggle to get consistent hours in, I’m right there with you.
+It can be hard to volunteer even when available if you’re tired, stressed, or short on extra study time.
+So if your summer is more open then you originally expected, use some of these ideas to fill your time, gain experience and connections, and most importantly, give back to the community!

-Volunteering related to our field falls under three main categories: clinical, community, and food service (similar to the main components of the dietetic internship!)
+Volunteering related to our field falls under three categories: clinical, community, and food service.
 Thus, I’ve sorted what I found accordingly.
 I also included an “Other” category, because not every idea fits so neatly into one box.

 Clinical experiences are at the very least a possibility anywhere that cares for patients.
 All you have to do is ask!
 While bigger hospitals and centers might have a volunteer program set in place, other care facilities might require you to do a little digging on how to get involved.
 Either way, the hoops you have to jump through in the on-boarding process feel similar to starting a new job.